Our Language Rights Helpline

 Undocumented Immigrants Still Mistreated by Employers Despite New LawsLearn More

-You may get help or information from these agencies and organizations that address issues related to national origin discrimination.
+You may get help or information from these government agencies that address issues related to national origin discrimination and workers' rights.

 California Department of Fair Employment and HousingLearn More

-U.S. Department of Justice Civill Rights DivisionLearn More
+U.S. Department of Justice, Immigrant and Employee Rights SectionLearn More

 DOJ enforces parts of the Immigration and Nationality Act.

 The California Labor Commissioner combats wage theft, retaliation, and enforces parts of the California Labor Code.